elastic/rally/docs/track.rst

 * ``conflict-probability`` (optional, defaults to 25 percent): A number between [0, 100] that defines how many of the documents will get replaced.
 Combining ``conflicts=sequential`` and ``conflict-probability=0`` makes Rally generate index ids by itself, instead of relying on Elasticsearch's `automatic id generation <https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-index_.html#_automatic_id_generation>`_.
 * ``on-conflict`` (optional, defaults to ``index``): Determines whether Rally should use the action ``index`` or ``update`` on id conflicts.
 * ``recency`` (optional, defaults to 0): A number between [0,1] indicating whether to bias conflicting ids towards more recent ids (``recency`` towards 1) or whether to consider all ids for id conflicts (``recency`` towards 0).
 See the diagram below for details.
 * ``detailed-results`` (optional, defaults to ``false``): Records more detailed meta-data for bulk requests.
 As it analyzes the corresponding bulk response in more detail, this might incur additional overhead which can skew measurement results.
+See the section below for the meta-data that are returned.

 The image below shows how Rally behaves with a ``recency`` set to 0.5.
 Internally, Rally uses the blue function for its calculations but to understand the behavior we will focus on red function (which is just the inverse).
 Suppose we have already generated ids from 1 to 100 and we are about to simulate an id conflict.
 Rally will randomly choose a value on the y-axis, e.g. 0.8 which is mapped to 0.1 on the x-axis.
 This means that in 80% of all cases, Rally will choose an id within the most recent 10%, i.e. between 90 and 100.
 With 20% probability the id will be between 1 and 89.
 The closer ``recency`` gets to zero, the "flatter" the red curve gets and the more likely Rally will choose less recent ids.